knbz/security-advisor/custom.md

 ### Step 1: Registering a new finding type
 {: #custom-register-finding}

 To register a new type of findings, you can create a note.
-To create the note, you can use the [Findings API](https://us-south.secadvisor.cloud.ibm.com/findings/v1/docs/#/Findings_Notes/createNote).
+To create the note, you can use the [Findings API](https://us-south.secadvisor.cloud.ibm.com/findings/v1/docs/#/Findings_Notes/createNote){: external}.
 Be sure that you choose a unique provider ID to identify your custom tool.
 If you're automating the process by using your service ID as your provider ID.

 Example request: